dtomkatsu/ctc-and-eitc/README.md

 # Hawaii State-Wide Tax Estimation

-This project builds a Hawaii resident income tax model that aligns closely with Department of Taxation (DOTAX) Statistics of Income (SOI) benchmarks.
+This project builds a Hawaii **RESIDENT-ONLY** income tax model that aligns closely with Department of Taxation (DOTAX) Statistics of Income (SOI) benchmarks.
 We combine:
 - **DOTAX SOI administrative tables** as the source of truth for counts, income, deductions, and liabilities.
 - **ACS PUMS microdata** to construct detailed tax units (filers, spouses, dependents) and to retain demographic structure.

+⚠️ **CRITICAL**: This model estimates **RESIDENT-ONLY** revenue (~91.2% of total).
+Non-resident revenue (~8.8%) is not captured by PUMS data.
+All projections must specify resident vs total revenue.

 Recent work focuses on calibrating the Hawaii tax model to match DOTAX Table A8 (2022) tax liability benchmarks through systematic calibrations of deductions, income distributions, and filer weights.